 Staff recommends that long term enforcement remains a process driven by citizen complaints as they often become aware of potential issues and have the most relevant information allowing staff to initiate an investigation.
 The long-term process for homestays becomes effective after the compliance gap is closed or when the temporary resources are exhausted.
-Staff has not been able to identify reasons for treating this type of potential zoning violation differently than others for long term compliance.
+Staff, for the long term, has not been able to identify reasons for treating this type of potential zoning violation differently than others.